 Grange Farm Primary has an inclusive ethos and works in partnership with children, parents and other agencies to provide the best possible educational outcomes.
 We have high expectations of all our children and put support in place at the earliest possible stage where needed.

-All SEND provision is overseen and managed by the SENCO and, when necessary, she liaises with the Senior Leadership Team (SLT) in school.
-The SENCO monitors, reviews and evaluates all SEND provision on a regular basis throughout the year and reports to the school governing body on how individual needs are being met and SEND high needs top up funding (£6,000+) is being spent.
+All SEND provision is overseen and managed by the SENDCO and, when necessary, she liaises with the Senior Leadership Team (SLT) in school.
+The SENDCO monitors, reviews and evaluates all SEND provision on a regular basis throughout the year and reports to the school governing body on how individual needs are being met and SEND high needs top up funding (£6,000+) is being spent.
 Funding, for instance, may be spent on additional services.
 At Grange Farm one example is that we invest significantly in supporting children’s social, emotional and mental health needs; we have a nurture provision as well as Place2Be counsellors providing support for children experiencing emotional and behavioural difficulties.
 Also, we have a speech and language therapist who works in school two days a week supporting both groups and individual children.
-We access the support of our educational psychologist who visits school once a fortnight.
-In addition, when necessary and appropriate, we also train staff to deliver a range of interventions to help those children working below age related expectations to make accelerated progress and so close the gap between themselves and their peers.
+We access the support of our educational psychologist; we request additional EP support via the traded offer from Leeds for Learning.
+In addition, when necessary and appropriate, we also train staff to deliver a range of interventions to help those children working below age related expectations to make accelerated progress and so close the gap between themselves and their peers; for example, Fresh Start (Read/Write/Inc), ALK (Active Literacy Kit) and Alpha to Omega.

 All children are treated as individuals and the class teacher, alongside other support staff, plan an appropriately differentiated curriculum for children with additional needs to ensure high quality teaching and learning and effective support and resources.
 Children who are working significantly below age related expectations are tracked using B Squared Progression Steps which allows tiny steps of progress to be recognised and give a clear indication of targets to focus on.
+In the Early Years, the SENITDJ is used to track progress of those children significantly below age related expectations.
 SMART (specific, measurable, achievable, relevant, time related) targets are put in place and reviewed regularly.
 Progress is monitored at least half termly and targets amended appropriately at least termly.
-Pupil progress meetings are planned to review, evaluate and inform next steps.
+The Assess/Plan/Do/Review cycle is followed by teachers in order to review, evaluate and inform next steps.

-For some children who have more significant social, emotional and mental health needs that may impact on engagement and behaviour within school, then an IBP (individual behaviour plan), risk assessment and positive handling plan may be required.
-The behaviour support team, in liaison with the SENCO, will complete these and share strategies and targets with key staff and parents.
+For some children who have more significant social, emotional and mental health needs that may impact on engagement and behaviour within school, then a PBSP (pupil behaviour support plan), risk assessment and positive handling plan may be required.
+The behaviour support team, in liaison with the SENDCO, will complete these and share strategies and targets with key staff and parents.

 Where appropriate, children are involved in discussing and reviewing their personal targets alongside teachers and support staff.
-Parents are vital partners in the child’s journey through school and are invited to attend review meetings of their child’s progress during parents’ evenings (held twice a year) and on an informal basis as and when necessary.
-Where the child has more complex needs, parents are also invited to annual reviews which may also involve other professionals.
+Parents are vital partners in the child’s journey through school and are invited to join review meetings of their child’s progress during parent consultations (held twice a year) and on an informal basis as and when necessary, such as an ISAR review in the Early Years.
+Where the child has more complex needs, parents are also invited to termly or annual reviews which may also involve other professionals.
 Parents are always invited to request a meeting with the SENCO should concerns arise.
 Parents are encouraged to engage in supporting learning in different ways such as targeted homework.

 For some children an Education, Health and Care Plan is needed; the SENCO can advise and support with this if school, parents and other professionals feel this is the next step.